LucSaunders/flex-webchat-ui/README.md

 ```
 npm install
 ```

 2. Copy webchat-appConfig.sample.js in public/assets folder and configure accordingly to use your Twilio account
 ```
 cp public/assets/webchat-appConfig.sample.js public/assets/webchat-appConfig.js
 ```

 3. Start Flex UI by running:
 ```
 npm start
 ```

 # Consumption

-There are 2 ways to consume Flex WebChat: from CDN or npm.
+There are 2 ways to consume Flex WebChat, from CDN or npm.

-For CDN there are two options:
+For CDN there are 2 options:

 1. Add the following script tag to the index.html head tag to include WebChat bundle from CDN.
 ```
 <script src="https://assets.flex.twilio.com/releases/flex-webchat-ui/2.8.1/twilio-flex-webchat.min.js" integrity="sha512-KzpB56iRohSbDOkfM/V0PTp9DGHMno2EJJx6Zg8Ul3byOV3xtAurIZ+NibcO+cc0SEDvodI/5SKMSv2p+gwSYw==" crossorigin></script>
 ```
 Then add the following script tag to the index.html body tag to initialize WebChat.
 ```
  <script>
     const appConfig = {